karthikrocksta/karthikrocksta/README.md

 ```

 - {TEXT} = Paste your badge text
-- {HEX-COLOR} = Paste your hex color whithout "#" from Simple Icon
+- {HEX-COLOR} = Paste your hex color without "#" from Simple Icon
 - {LOGO-NAME} = Logo name from Simple Icon

-4 - Paste on category with `Alphabetical` order.
+4 - Paste on a category in `Alphabetical` order.

-5 - Commit your changes.
+5 - Commit to your changes.

-## How to use?
+## How to use it?

 1. Get a URL
 2. Create a img tag `<img src="{BadgeURLHere}" />` or `![image]({BadgeURLHere})`